bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 ## Getting Help

-Please contact the GDX Service desk via [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9).
-For inquiries about starting a new analytics account please contact The GDX Analytics Team.
+Please contact the GDX Service desk via the [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9).
+For inquiries about starting a new analytics account please contact the GDX Analytics Team.

 ## Contributors

-The GDX analytics team will be the main contributors to this project currently.
-They will maintain the code as well.
+The GDX analytics are the main contributors to this project and maintain the code.

 ## License